 Viewers share their comments

-Question: How do you incorporate fitness into your daily life?
+Fitness - Incorporating Into Life Question: Are you too busy for exercise?
+How do you incorporate fitness into your daily life?